maddie-aos/CPSC_485_programming_assignment/README.md

 CWID: 886664432
 CPSC 485

-Please see Jupyter Notebook in Repo to test code.
-Detailed instructions provided there.
+Please see Jupyter Notebook  named CPSC_CPSC485_programming_assignment_final.ipynb shown above for detailed instructions on how to run the code.

+Thanks!